Sunway Logo

 Cabins

-MSC Fantasia is stylish and eco-friendly, balancing warmth and comfort with cutting-edge design.
+MSC Fantasia is stylish, balancing warmth and comfort with cutting-edge design.
 At its heart you'll find a real stone piazza complete with an espresso bar serving freshly-baked pastries and authentic gelati, making it the perfect place to take a moment away from bargain hunting in the chic boutiques and duty-free shop nearby.

 Date Time Price * Booking